laramiedunlap/FinTech-Case-Study/README.md

 ---
 1. **[NuBank](https://finance.yahoo.com/quote/NU?p=NU&.tsrc=fin-srch)** currently holds the lead in digital banking across Latin America, having just expanded into Columbia.
 Their user base of 48 million makes it the single largest digital non-custodial bank in Latin American, and they have 26 million users in Brazil alone.
 Compared to the 6 million users of PagSeguro's PagBank app, NuBank has a distinct advantage in users.
 However, because PagSeguro was first to market in e-commerce, total payment volume (TPV) for NuBank falls significantly behind PagSeguro's. [^5]
     * While Nubank has only recently become available to US investors via NuHoldings, recent press releases from the company indicate there first half 2021 TPV of R$92 billion [^6]
     * While Nubank has yet to release FY2021 TPV numbers, extrapolating their first half forward makes it unlikely they could have eclipsed even half PagSeguro's consolidated TPV of **R$456 billion** .
-Both companies saw payment volumes grow by nearly 100% year over year; the fact that PagSeguro dwarfs Nubank's payment volume with only *one* *fifth* of their banking client base speaks to the advantages PagSeguro has edified in e-commerce, POS, and network effects from early adoption. [^7]
+Both companies saw payment volumes grow by nearly one hundred percent year over year; the fact that PagSeguro dwarfs Nubank's payment volume with only *one* *fifth* of their banking client base speaks to the advantages PagSeguro has edified in e-commerce, POS, and network effects from early adoption. [^7]
 ---
 2. **[StoneCo](https://finance.yahoo.com/quote/STNE?p=STNE&.tsrc=fin-srch)** competes with PagSeguro not on the personal banking side, but instead on payment processing and commercial lending.
 According to Morningstar, the Berkshire Hathaway backed fintech:
     >combines advanced, end-to-end, cloud based technology platforms; diffentiated hyper-local and integrated distribution approached; and white glove, on-demand customer service. [^8]